Scott Painter

-Previously, Painter founded and served as the CEO of TrueCar, Inc. Prior to TrueCar, he was the founder and CEO of CarsDirect.com.
+Previously, Painter founded and was the CEO of TrueCar, Inc. Prior to TrueCar, he was the founder and CEO of CarsDirect.com.

 He has advised a number of automotive businesses including Tesla Motors.

 Early life and education

 Painter was born in Seattle on September 30, 1968, and grew up in Placer County, California, near Sacramento.
 He started his first company, Scott's Auto Dealing, at the age of 14.
 After high school, he joined the United States Army and trained to become a Spanish interrogator.
 He attended West Point, where he studied military strategy and systems engineering.
-While at West Point, he served as class president before transferring to UC Berkeley, where he studied political economics.
+While at West Point, he was class president before transferring to UC Berkeley, where he studied political economics.

 Career

 Painter left UC Berkeley before graduating to sell his first auto-related startup company, AUTOAccess, an electronic database listing used cars for sale.
 Prior to founding TrueCar, he initiated and was involved in other ventures.
 Painter was also an early advisor to Tesla.